 Using one or a combination of these methodologies will lead you to determining the root cause.
 Be persistent.
 Keep peeling back layers until you’ve found the fundamental problem.

 Minor actions specific to the root cause may be completed in the nonconformance.
-These may include retraining activities, clarifying work instructions, or refining cosmetic acceptability, for example.
+These may include retraining activities, clarifying work instructions, or refining non-conforming products to meet quality standards, for example.

-When the nonconformance has high criticality to product, impacts multiple processes, or has become a systemic trend then further corrective action through a CAPA may be necessary.
-As FDA puts it, “[N]onconformances are a gateway mechanism for CAPA.”
+In the case of a major non conformance that has a high criticality to product, impacts multiple processes, or has become a systemic trend, then further corrective action through a CAPA may be necessary.
+As FDA puts it, “Nonconformances are a gateway mechanism for CAPA.”

 Any of the types of flaws we categorized in step two can be reason for initiating a CAPA investigation if enough of them recur.

-Remember that CAPA is best used when problems are systemic, high criticality, or otherwise ambiguous and overly complex.
+Remember that CAPA is best used to prevent problems that have become systemic, high criticality, or otherwise ambiguous and overly complex.
 If your company is CAPA happy, you can create a burdensome amount of work.

-For a more detailed look at CAPA, refer to our Ultimate Guide to Corrective and Preventive Action (CAPA) for Medical Devices.
+For a more detailed look at the corrective and preventive action process, refer to our Ultimate Guide to CAPA for Medical Devices.

 Monitoring for effectiveness (if actions to correct root cause have been completed) may seem more passive than the other steps, but is no less important.

-After taking actions to address the root cause of the nonconformance, you will need to monitor your processes and the products produced during which to ensure that the nonconformance originally identified does not recur.
+After taking actions to address the root cause of the nonconformance, you will need to monitor your processes and the products produced.

 Ideally, the steps you took eliminated the problem, and the nonconformance doesn’t reappear after testing or upon a closer inspection.

-If it does recur, it’s a sign that your root cause determination was not accurate, in which case you will need to go back to step three and dig deeper to determine if additional problems exist beneath the initial issue that was found.
+If it does recur, it means your root cause determination was not accurate.
+In this case, you will need to go back to step three and dig deeper to determine if additional problems exist.

 Documentation should be generated throughout all steps of this process.
 Your nonconformance report should include documentation showing completion of all steps of the nonconformance and include all relevant details and actions taken during the process.